A new mechanism to enhance primordial tensor fluctuations in single field inflation: Amplifying tensor modes and realising tensor duality in single field inflation

 Similarly to the tensor fluctuations, scalar fluctuations grow during the non-attractor regime since the scalar pump field $\tilde{z}_S$ has a similar structure to $\tilde{z}_T$.
 Using Wands' duality (see footnote \ref{fot1}) we have \beq \frac{{\cal P}_{\tilde{\mathcal{R}}}}{{\cal P}_{ \mathcal{R}}}~~ \bigg\rvert_{t = t_1}\,=\,\left(\frac{z_S}{\tilde z_S}\right)^2\,\bigg\rvert_{t = t_1} = a^6(t_1)\, \left(\frac{g_{s1} f_{s1}}{g_{s2} f_{s2}}\right)^{1/2}, \eeq where $g_{s1}$, $f_{s1}$, $f_{s2}$ and $g_{s2}$ defined as in \eqref{gs1},\eqref{fs1}, \eqref{fs2} and \eqref{gs2} respectively.

 As a specific example, we take the following set of parameters \be \left( \right) \,=\, \left\{ \right. \ee {For this choice, the corresponding field velocity $\dot{\phi}$ and the amplification of $|h_{ij}|$ using the super-horizon expression in \eqref{solsh1} are shown in Figure \ref{fig:scal}.
-However, we would like to note that equation \eqref{solsh1} can be only used as a rough indicator of the enhancement of the fluctuations as it relies on strict super-horizon limit $k = 0$ (see for example \cite{Leach:2001zf} for a detailed discussion on this issue).
+However, we reiterate that equation \eqref{solsh1} can be only used as a rough indicator of the enhancement of the fluctuations as it relies on strict super-horizon limit $k = 0$ (see \cite{Leach:2001zf} ).
 On the other hand, to obtain a more accurate estimate on the enhancement we use the expressions based on the duality in \eqref{TE} and \eqref{SE} with the parameter choices in \eqref{exmp}.
 We find that the tensor power spectrum can be enhanced by a factor of $\approx 5 \times 10^{7}$ and the scalar power spectrum by a factor of $\approx 5 \times 10^{6}$ while the system satisfies all the stability constraints in both sectors\footnote{Interestingly, we learn that scalar fluctuations are less enhanced than tensor ones.
 This could be useful when building more realistic scenarios of our mechanism, to avoid constraints from excessive primordial black hole production.}.
 In general, looking at the structure of the equations \eqref{SE} and \eqref{TE}, we see that the level of enhancement of the scalar and tensor power spectrum is mainly controlled by the duration of the non-attractor regime, in particular by the ratio $\alpha_1/\alpha_2$ whereas the other parameters in the model mainly serve to satisfy the stability conditions of the fluctuations.}

 We finally comment on the propagation speed of the fluctuations in the model we consider in this paper.
 As both the scalar and tensor fluctuations have kinetic functions that satisfy the relations: ${ \cal F}_T \neq {\cal G}_T$ and ${\cal F}_S \neq {\cal G}_S$, they exhibit non-trivial sound speeds given by the following expressions \be c_S^2 \,=\, \left\{ \right. \ee and \be c_T^2 \,=\, \left\{ \right. \ee For the specific parameter choices we made in \eqref{exmp}, we learn that during both phases of the inflationary evolution, for $t<t_0$ and $t>t_0$, the scalar and tensor sound speed is less than unity, i.e $c_T^2 < 1$ and $c_S^2 < 1$.
 In particular, in the slow-roll phase, the tensor sound speed is $c_T^2 \approx 0.15$ and it increases to $c_T^2 = 0.33$ during the non-attractor phase.
 Similarly, scalar sound speed is given by $c_S^2 \approx 0.69$ during the slow-roll era and increases to $c_S^2 \approx 0.89$ in the non-attractor era.